You are at the top of the page

 From King George V's speech on 2nd August 1919

-For over six weeks the soldiers were well looked-after and entertained on tours of London and across Britain, as their hosts impressed them with the sights and also the military might of the 'home nation'.
+For over six weeks, the soldiers were well looked-after and entertained on tours of London and across Britain.
+Their hosts impressed them with the sights and also the military might of the 'home nation'.

-They toured in red London buses - the same buses that had driven some of them to the Western Front in 1914 – visiting the Tower of London, Madame Tussaud's and a Chelsea football match.
+They toured in red London buses - the same buses that had driven some of them to the Western Front in 1914.
+They visited the Tower of London, Madame Tussaud's and a Chelsea football match.

-There were trips to a secret warship at Portsmouth dockyard, a bombing demonstration on the River Medway, flights at the Handley-Page aircraft factory and even a trip down the River Clyde from Glasgow.
+There were trips to a secret warship at Portsmouth dockyard, a bombing demonstration on the River Medway in Kent, and flights at the Handley-Page aircraft factory.
+They even took a trip down the River Clyde from Glasgow.

 Careful arrangements were made to respect the religious and social customs of the different peoples represented by regiments from across India and its modern neighbours – including Sikhs, Muslims and Hindus.
 There were separate slaughter pens and kitchens, laundries and latrines (dug toilets) run by civilian camp ‘followers’.
 Entertainments were laid on including a cinema tent provided by the Young Men’s Christian Association as well as organised sports, and the men were allowed to leave camp with a pass.